edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

 2. Find the user and click its <Image inline src="/images/v7/icons/pencil-2.png" alt="Edit" /> icon.
 3. Optional.
 Assign a different role at the organization level.
-4. Customize a user's access to a property by assigning a different role for the desired property.
+4. Optional.
+Customize a user's access to a property by assigning a different role for the desired property.
-5. Customize a user's access to an environment by assigning a different role for the desired environment.
+5. Optional.
+Customize a user's access to an environment by assigning a different role for the desired environment.
 6. Click **Save**.

 **To remove a member**